 Once you have modeled your control system or environment (plant model), you can use an industry standard toolchain such as Simulink® to test your controller strategies.

-Once you are content the strategy is working well you can then take your model and build it into a pseudo real-time model to run on the host, either as a Rapid Control Prototyping model for MICROGen, or by using a HIL simulation of the model.
+Once you are content the strategy is working well you can then take your model and build it into a pseudo real-time model to run on the host, either by using a re-programmable electronic control unit, or by using a suitable HIL target.

 Mechanical systems test and controlView application